 We congratulate you on your decision to get your pet spayed.
-Whether you’re in preparation or have lingering questions after spaying, here are some guidelines.
+Whether you’re in preparation or have lingering questions after the procedure, here are some guidelines:

 How to Comfort Your Dog After Spaying

-If your dog gets agitated or excited they are more likely to re-open their stitches.
-Keep your dog comfortable by setting up a quiet, stress-free environment for their days after the surgery.
+If your canine gets agitated or excited they are more likely to re-open their stitches, which will delay their recovery from the spay.
+Keep your puppy or dog comfortable by setting up a quiet, stress-free environment for their days after the surgery.
 You may want to plan to stay with your dog or have a pet sitter watch them while they heal.
 Borrow from these pet parents’ ideas that kept their dogs from disturbing their stitches: